 - Take a big breath of air and brace your abs.

-- As you descend, keep your elbows up to stop the bar sliding forward.
+- As you descend into the squat position, keep your elbows up to stop the bar sliding forward.

 - Don’t allow your knees to cave inwards as you squat down.